What Is Loss of Consortium under Ohio Law?

 According to the Insurance Information Institute, many drivers don’t carry the insurance required by their state — approximately one out of eight drivers.

-Even if uninsured, you shouldn’t be responsible for damages in an accident that was someone else’s fault.
 Your car accident attorney will handle all the legal details of your case, prove the other driver’s negligence, negotiate on your behalf, and advocate aggressively to recover the compensation you deserve for your losses.
+They can also help you address any penalties related to driving without insurance and ensure you take the right steps to restore your driving privileges.

 It’s important that you get the name and information of the other driver involved in the crash, as well as the police report.
 If you fail to obtain insurance information and/or a police report, you may impair your ability to recover damages from the other driver, whether you have insurance or not.
 Your attorney can help you gather necessary evidence and present you with other options if you failed to obtain this information at the accident scene.